-In FY22, Barrick continued to operate a range of human rights programs and policies across the group, including a training program specifically relating to human rights which includes Modern Slavery topics.
+In FY23, Barrick continued to operate a range of human rights programs and policies across the group which were implemented in 2020, including a training program specifically relating to human rights which, in 2023, includes Modern Slavery topics.
 Barrick has continued to drive and embed respect and accountability for human rights throughout our organisation, including in our operations and business relationships, from the very top of our management structure, to all of our employees globally, our first tier of the supply chain, and all our business partners.
 As a responsible corporate citizen, Barrick takes an active role and work with our industry partners to identify and share best practices.
-In FY22, we continued to participate in multi-stakeholder human rights initiatives such as the OECD Guidelines for Voluntary Principles on Security and Human Rights (Voluntary Principles), as well as with our key industry associations including: the World Gold Council (WGC); the International Council on Mining and Metals (ICMM); and the Mining Association of Canada.
+In FY23, Barrick participated in multi-stakeholder human rights initiatives such as the OECD Guidelines for Voluntary Principles on Security and Human Rights (Voluntary Principles), as well as with Barrick's key industry associations including: the World Gold Council (WGC); the International Council on Mining and Metals (ICMM); and the Mining Association of Canada.